MrRotella/cordova-plugin-zebra-scanner/README.md

 ### getActiveDevices
 Returns all connected devices.
-Zebra SDK supports only one connection so this method returns maximum one device.
+If using a Bluetooth scanner, only one device will be returned.
+USB scanners can return multiple devices (combination of USB & Bluetooth is also possible).

 ```javascript
 zebraScanner.getActiveDevices(successCallback, errorCallback)